 Mr. Stephen (“Steve”) Abreu is the first FPOC alumnus to join For People of Color, Inc.’s Board of Directors.
 He attended FPOC’s very first law school admissions workshop.
 Raised in a single parent household, Stephen grew up in the small town of Escondido in Southern California.
 He is of Latino descent: His mother is from Puerto Rico, and his father from the Dominican Republic.
 He attended UC Santa Cruz for his undergraduate and graduate degrees in molecular biology and UC Davis for law school.
 Like many of our constituency he worked throughout his undergraduate career to put himself through school and is the first in his family to attend college and law school.

-Mr. Abreu has extensive expertise in university transactions gained while working for the University of California, San Francisco as the Industry Contracts Manager for the Diabetes Center and the Immune Tolerance Network.
-In that capacity, Mr. Abreu was responsible for managing all industry relations between these departments and companies operating in the biotechnology, pharmaceutical and digital health space.
-During his tenure at UCSF Mr. Abreu negotiated and executed agreements governing:
+Stephen has extensive knowledge in university transactions gained while working for the University of California, San Francisco as the Industry Contracts Manager for the Diabetes Center and the Immune Tolerance Network.
+In that capacity, Stephen was responsible for managing all industry relations between these departments and companies operating in the biotechnology, pharmaceutical and digital health space.

 *All titles and affiliations are for identification purposes only.